 This is how we converse…!!!
 What do you think?
 Am I right or wrong?
-Think for yourself, let me know about your views in the comment section.
+Think for yourself, and let me know about your views in the comment section.

 An aircraft taking off and landing down

-An aircraft taking off and landing down is also an example of a non-uniform motion.
+An aircraft taking off and landing is also an example of a non-uniform motion.
 No wonder, there comes a time when an aircraft displays a uniform motion.

 But before reaching that desired altitude, an aircraft has to accelerate from zero.
 Similarly, while landing, it will have to deaccelerate.
 Therefore, as a result, it will display a motion that is a non-uniform one.

 Editor’s Choice: Difference Between Speed and Velocity in Tabular Form